g4ixt/QtTinySA/README.md

 The serial communication commands are based on Martin's Python NanoVNA/TinySA Toolset https://github.com/Ho-Ro

-I learnt a lot from Martin Fitzpatrick's excellent books about how to create Python GUIs.
+I learnt a lot about how to create Python GUIs from Martin Fitzpatrick's excellent books.
 https://www.pythonguis.com/books/

 The GUI appearence may change significantly due to development.